zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

 to help you write your application.
 Customizing an entity requires that your
 entity:

-- inherits from :class:`cubicweb.entities.AnyEntyt` or any subclass
+- inherits from :class:`cubicweb.entities.AnyEntity` or any subclass

 - defines a :attr:`__regid__` linked to the corresponding data type of your schema